John Abbott (Newfoundland and Labrador politician)

-John Abbott is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2021 provincial election.
-He defeated the leader of the New Democratic Party, Alison Coffin, to represent the electoral district of St. John's East-Quidi Vidi as a member of the Liberal Party of Newfoundland and Labrador.
-On April 8, 2021, he was appointed Minister of Children, Seniors and Social Development.
-On May 12, 2021, Supreme Court Justice Donald Burrage rejected Coffin's bid for a recount, arguing that there was not sufficient evidence.
-Abbott was subsequently sworn-in as MHA on May 18, 2021.
+John Abbott (born December 30, 1956) is a Canadian politician who was elected to the Newfoundland and Labrador House of Assembly in the 2021 provincial election.
+He defeated the leader of the provincial New Democratic Party (NDP), Alison Coffin, to represent the electoral district of St. John's East-Quidi Vidi as a member of the Liberal Party of Newfoundland and Labrador.

-In 2020, Abbott ran for leader of the provincial Liberal party losing to frontrunner Andrew Furey.
+Background

-Prior to being elected, Abbott served as Executive Director of the Canadian Mental Health Association - NL Chapter.
+Prior to being elected, Abbott served as the executive director of the Newfoundland and Labrador chapter of the Canadian Mental Health Association.
 Abbott was also Deputy Minister of Health in the Williams and Ball administrations.

-Between 1989 and 1999, Abbott held a number of other senior positions: Assistant Secretary to the Treasury Board, Associate Deputy Minister of Health and Community Services, Chairman and CEO of the Newfoundland and Labrador Housing Corporation, Deputy Minister of Works, Services and Transportation and Deputy Minister of Municipal and Provincial Affairs.
+Between 1989 and 1999, Abbott held a number of other senior positions: Assistant Secretary to the Treasury Board, Associate Deputy Minister of Health and Community Services, chairman and CEO of the Newfoundland and Labrador Housing Corporation, Deputy Minister of Works, Services and Transportation and Deputy Minister of Municipal and Provincial Affairs.

+Politics

+In 2020, Abbott ran for the leadership of the provincial Liberal party following the pending resignation of Dwight Ball.
+He lost the two-way race to frontrunner Andrew Furey.
+Abbott subsequently ran in the 2021 provincial election as the Liberal candidate in St. John's East-Quidi Vidi and narrowly defeated incumbent MHA and provincial NDP leader Alison Coffin.
+Coffin filed for a recount, but it was rejected by Supreme Court Justice Donald Burrage, who argued that the evidence was not sufficient to justify the process.
+Abbott was subsequently sworn in as MHA on May 18, 2021.

+Prior to his swearing-in, Abbott was appointed Minister of Children, Seniors and Social Development on April 8, 2021.
+He later became the Minister of Transportation and Infrastructure on June 14, 2023.
+On July 19, 2024, he was appointed as Minister of Housing and Minister of Mental Health and Addictions.

+When Premier Furey announced his pending resignation in 2025, Abbott resigned his cabinet positions and ran for the Liberal leadership in the ensuing election.

+On June 11, 2025, Abbott announced that he would resign his seat of St. John's East-Quidi Vidi at the end of the summer to avoid a legal battle stemming from the troubled results of the 2021 election.
+On August 15, 2025, Abbott resigned as MHA and Cabinet Minister.